Skip to content

 • What's not so good?

-• How could they be improved, particularly if we needed to extend them to a much longer route, for example to a particular house in a city hundreds of miles away?
+• How could the set of directions be improved, particularly if we needed to extend them to a much longer route, for example to a particular house in a city hundreds of miles away?
+(There may well be more than one way you can think of.)

 "Law of averages" errors